Flybe (2022–2023): Demise

 On 28 January 2023, administrators were appointed and the airline ceased all operations.
-Some 75,000 passengers had their flights cancelled, including around 2,500 who had been due to fly that day.
-Out of 321 Flybe staff at the time, 277 were declared redundant.
+About 75,000 passengers had their flights cancelled, including around 2,500 who had been due to fly that day.
+There were 321 Flybe staff at the time and 277 were declared redundant.
 In a response, competitors easyJet and Ryanair encouraged the laid off staff to apply for jobs in their companies.
 Aer Lingus Regional announced that it would serve destinations previously operated by Flybe from Belfast.

 The administrators expressed hopes that a rescue deal could be struck and noted their intent "to preserve scaled-back elements of the operating platform for a short period".
-In this respect, the administrators applied for a temporary operating licence, valid for up to 12 months, to enable a restructuring proposal to be developed.
-Talks were held with the Lufthansa and Air France–KLM groups, which were both potentially interested in buying Flybe's assets, including in particular its slots at Heathrow and Schiphol.
-The Heathrow slots were held by Flybe as part of the conditions imposed by competition regulators following British Airways' 2012 acquisition of BMI, and cannot be sold separately but only acquired as part of the business.
-Despite "intensive" discussions with interested parties, no agreement was reached and on 15 February administrators announced that the company would be wound down and the aircraft returned to lessors.
+In that respect, the administrators applied for a temporary operating licence, valid for up to 12 months to enable a restructuring proposal to be developed.
+Talks were held with the Lufthansa and Air France-KLM groups, which were both potentially interested in buying Flybe's assets including in particular its slots at Heathrow and Schiphol.
+The Heathrow slots were held by Flybe as part of the conditions imposed by competition regulators following British Airways' 2012 acquisition of BMI (British Midland International), and cannot be sold separately but only acquired as part of the business.
+Despite "intensive" discussions with interested parties, no agreement was reached and on 15 February the administrators announced that the company would be wound down and the aircraft returned to lessors.

+The airline lost an average of £4 million to £5 million per month, and As of March 2023, administrators expect the total deficiency, after realising the airline's assets and paying preferential creditors, to amount to £82 million.
+Flybe's landing slots at Heathrow have reverted to British Airways and the slots at Schiphol have been taken by the Dutch slot allocation authority.

 Corporate affairs

-The company's head office is on the second floor of Diamond House at Birmingham Airport, within the Metropolitan Borough of Solihull.
+The company's head office is on the second floor of Diamond House at Birmingham Airport, within the metropolitan borough of Solihull.

 Parent company

 Flybe Limited, founded in September 2020 as Thyme Opco, is a private limited company which is owned by Thyme Investco Limited - the majority of whose shares are held by DLP Holdings SARL, an affiliate of American hedge fund Cyrus Capital Partners.
-This was the same company which was involved in the purchase of the original Flybe in 2019.
+That was the same company which was involved in the purchase of the original Flybe in 2019.

 Services

-Flybe's Q400 airliners were outfitted with 78 all-economy seats, and several different ticketing options were available.
-All passengers received a complimentary drink and snack on board, regardless of fare.
+Flybe's Q400 airliners were outfitted with 78 all-economy seats and several different ticketing options were available.
+Passengers received a complimentary drink and snack on board, regardless of fare.